 Now we are ready to deploy the PLD schematic to the Digilent Nexys 4 FPGA board.
 Connect the board to your computer and follow the next steps.

 After the PLD schematic have been successfully deployed to the Digilent board, experiment with the switches SW0 to SW7 to confirm the operation of the parallel binary comparator; observe the result in LED0.

-All the files for this tutorial can be found in the attached file.
 This tutorial provides an example of how students can design, simulate and deploy digital logic with Multisim and Digilent FPGA boards

 Collaborate with other users in our discussion forums